gerph/riscos-presenter/README.md

 ### Slide delimiting and styles

 Slides are separated by the horizontal rule marker (`---`).
 The slide separator may be immediately followed by properties which should be applied to this (and subsequent) slides.
 The properties take the form of colon-separated key-value pairs, which give the property name and its value.
+Properties may be deleted by prefixing their name with a single `-` character.

 The following properties are defined:

 * `background-colour`/`foreground-colour`: Changes the slide background and text foreground colour.
 It is not currently possible to change the colour of text inline.
 Colours may be named CSS colours, `#RRGGBB`, `#RGB`, `rgb(r,g,b)` or `rgb(r%,g%,b%)` values (as supported by the WebColours module).
 * `*.font`/`*.size`/`*.height`: Defines font characteristics for the main styles used within the slides.
 Each font name may be suffixed by `.bold` and `.italic` (in that order) to configure specific font styles.
 The size and height are only configurable on the base font at the current time.
 The following font names may be defined: